BeezBeez/luckycandleNFT-frontend/README.md

 # LuckyCandle NFT

-LuckyCandle NFT frontend one page.
-Built using React and styled-components.
+LuckyCandle NFT one page source code.
-This project was developed for LuckyCandle Project.
+Built using React and styled-components, this project was developed for LuckyCandle Project.

 ## Available Scripts